kocsismate/kocsismate.github.io/README.md

-# Blog of Máté Kocsis
+# Professional website of Máté Kocsis

 ## Theme

-The site uses the [Mediator theme](https://github.com/dirkfabisch/mediator).
+The site uses the [Mediator theme](https://github.com/dirkfabisch/mediator) by @dirkfabisch.